aboullaite/ebpf-demo/load-balancer/readme.md

 The IP addresses for the client, load balancer are hardcoded in `xdp-lb-ebpf/srx/main.rs`.
 You'll likely need to change these to match the addresses assigned to the containers you run.

 ### Debugging
-Debugging traffic is hard. [pwru](https://github.com/cilium/pwru) is a nice tool for tracing network packets in the Linux kernel with advanced filtering capabilities.
+Debugging ebpf traffic is hard. [pwru](https://github.com/cilium/pwru) is a nice tool for tracing network packets in the Linux kernel with advanced filtering capabilities.

 ```
 docker run --privileged --rm -t --pid=host -v /sys/kernel/debug/:/sys/kernel/debug/ cilium/pwru pwru --output-tuple 'host 172.17.0.4 and tcp'
 ```